Skip to main content

 LiteLLM fits TokenLab in two common ways:

-• use TokenLab as an OpenAI-compatible upstream behind LiteLLM
+• use TokenLab as an OpenAI-compatible endpoint behind LiteLLM

-• put LiteLLM in front of TokenLab when your team wants one more internal gateway layer for routing, virtual keys, or centralized observability
+• put LiteLLM in front of TokenLab when your team wants team-managed virtual keys, model-selection policy, or centralized observability

 For TokenLab, the cleanest default is LiteLLM’s custom OpenAI / OpenAI-compatible path pointed at https://api.tokenlab.sh/v1.